jasonjoh/dotnet-tutorial/README.md

 To summarize the new code in the `mail` function:

 - It creates an `OutlookServicesClient` object.
+- It adds an event handler for the `SendingRequest2` event on the `OutlookServicesClient` object.
+This is where our work to get the user's email pays off.
+The event handler (which we will implement shortly) will add an `X-AnchorMailbox` HTTP header to the outgoing API requests.
+Setting this header to the user's mailbox allows the API endpoint to route API calls to the appropriate backend mailbox server more efficiently.
 - It issues a GET request to the URL for inbox messages, with the following characteristics:
 	- It uses the `OrderBy()` function with a value of `DateTimeReceived desc` to sort the results by DateTimeReceived.
 	- It uses the `Take()` function with a value of `10` to limit the results to the first 10.
 	- It uses the `Select()` function to limit the fields returned to only those that we need.
 - It loops over the results and prints out the subject.

+Now let's implement the `InsertXAnchorMailboxHeader` function.

+#### `InsertXAnchorMailboxHeader` function in `./Controllers/HomeController.cs` ####

+	private void InsertXAnchorMailboxHeader(object sender, Microsoft.OData.Client.SendingRequest2EventArgs e, string email) {
+	    e.RequestMessage.SetHeader("X-AnchorMailbox", email);
+	}

 If you restart the app now, you should get a very basic listing of email subjects.
 However, we can use the features of MVC to do better than that.